Sydney: Historical governance

-Parliament House holds the Government of New South Wales and is the oldest public building in Australia.
+The New South Wales parliament sits at Parliament House, which is the oldest public building in Australia.

 The first five governors had near autocratic power in the colony of New South Wales, subject only to the laws of England and the supervision of the Colonial Office in London.
 Sydney was the seat of government for the colony which encompassed over half the Australian continent.
 The first Legislative Council met in 1826, and in 1842, the imperial parliament expanded and reformed the council, making it partly elected.
 In the same year, the town of Sydney officially became a city and an elected municipal council was established.
 The council had limited powers, mostly relating to services such as street lighting and drainage.
 Its boundaries were restricted to an area of 11.6 square kilometres, taking in the city centre and the modern suburbs of Woolloomooloo, Surry Hills, Chippendale, and Pyrmont.
 As Sydney grew, other municipal councils were formed to provide local administration.

 In 1856, New South Wales achieved responsible government with the introduction of a bicameral parliament, based in Sydney, comprising a directly elected Legislative Assembly and a nominated Legislative Council.
 With the federation of the Australian colonies in 1901, Sydney became the capital of the state of New South Wales and its administration was divided between the Commonwealth, State and constituent local governments.